lehieugch68/G1N-Font-Editor/README.md

 ## Known Issues

 - The spacing between characters in Fatal Frame's menus is excessively tight (and possibly in some other games), which seems to be a problem with these games because their fonts have a little extra spacing between characters that other games don't need.
-To address this, manual adjustment of the XAdvance value is recommended.
+To address this, manual adjustment of the XAdvance value is recommended (Add Custom XAdvance to apply to all glyphs).

 ## Bug Report